dennism501/graphy-react-interview/README.md

 ### Data Structure

-I am storing an array of the annotations, which contains the x/y of the original click, which is where I add the marker
+I am storing an object of the annotations, which contains the x/y of the original click, which is where I add the marker Using an object of annotations instead of array for ease of access, since the order of markers don't matter.

 Data structure for an Annotation: